-Okay, so it’s hard to get away from the fact the one of the best things about biting into a hot bubbling pizza is that “mozzarella cheese pull” that usually ends up down your chin!
-Needless to say, pizzas shouldn’t be one of life’s pleasures only reserved for people who can or choose to eat cheese!
-No, no, no, here at the Pizza Oven Shop we’re firm believers that pizza should be enjoyed by everyone, and whether you’re a vegan for health, environmental, or ethical reasons, we don’t think anyone should be subjected to pizza that is substandard because of poor quality cheese!
+Okay, so it’s hard to escape the fact that one of the best things about pizza is the “mozzarella cheese pull.”
+Needless to say, enjoying pizza shouldn’t be a pleasure reserved only for those who can or choose to eat cheese!
+Here at the Pizza Oven Shop, we firmly believe that pizza should be accessible to everyone, whether you’re a vegan for health, environmental, or ethical reasons.
+We don’t think anyone should endure substandard pizza due to poor-quality cheese!

-Going back a few years, vegan cheese had a pretty poor reputation as being substandard in terms of both taste and texture.
-The good news is that vegan cheese has actually come a long way on both those counts, and they’re now even more readily available on the supermarket shelves as more and more people make the switch to veganism.
+A few years ago, vegan cheese had a rather poor reputation for being subpar in both taste and texture.
+The good news is that vegan cheese has come a long way in both aspects.
+They are now even more readily available on supermarket shelves as more and more people make the switch to veganism.

 What is vegan cheese made from?

-The exact ingredients of vegan cheese can vary depending on the brand or recipe, but here are some common ingredients that are used by the key players.
+The exact ingredients of vegan cheese can vary depending on the brand or recipe.
+Here are some common ingredients that are used by the key players.

-1. Plant Milk: The base of vegan cheese is often plant-based milk, such as soy milk, almond milk, cashew milk, oat milk, or coconut milk.
-These milks provide the liquid component and help create the texture associated with cheese.
+Plant-based milk often forms the base of vegan cheese, such as soy milk, almond milk, cashew milk, oat milk, or coconut milk.
+These milks contribute the liquid component and play a role in creating the texture associated with cheese.

-2. Plant-Based Fats: Vegan cheese requires some form of fat to replicate the richness and mouthfeel of dairy cheese.
-Plant-based fats like coconut oil, refined vegetable oils, or nuts and seeds (e.g., cashews or almonds) are commonly used.
-These fats contribute to the creaminess and meltability of vegan cheese.
+To replicate the richness and mouthfeel of dairy cheese, vegan cheese needs some form of fat.
+Commonly used plant-based fats include coconut oil, refined vegetable oils, or nuts and seeds (e.g., cashews or almonds).
+These fats play a crucial role in contributing to the creaminess and meltability of vegan cheese.

-3. Flavourings and Seasonings: Various flavourings and seasonings are added to give vegan cheese its characteristic taste.
-Nutritional yeast is a common ingredient that adds a cheesy, umami flavour.
-Other ingredients like garlic powder, onion powder, mustard, miso paste, herbs, or spices can be used to enhance the flavour profile.
+To give vegan cheese its characteristic taste, producers add various flavourings and seasonings.
+Nutritional yeast is a common ingredient that imparts a cheesy, umami flavour.
+Additionally, ingredients such as garlic powder, onion powder, mustard, miso paste, herbs, or spices can be used to enhance the flavour profile.

 Photo credit: Green Vie Foods